snehashisp/IOT_Platform/README.txt

 =============================================

-Detail steps for fire alarm service.
+Detailed steps for fire alarm service.

 1. For this do the prerequisites and steps 1, 2 as previous.
 2. Add the alarm sensor as well.